Updated: Apr 7

 Botox should be preformed no less than 1 month before and after procedure.

 Accutane should be used no less than 1 year before procedure.

 Avoid sun tanning 14 days before and after procedure.
 If you come to your appointment sun burned your appointment will be rescheduled and deposit forfeited.

 Aftercare instructions are made personally for each client as each client has different skin.
 Aftercare will be provided after each appointment.

 How long will it last?

 Pigment will fade overtime.
 All brow procedures are multi-step processes.
-There is a 30-50% fade that occurs during the healing process after the initial appointment, due to this a complimentary enhancement session is given for all brow procedures to address any changes and/or fading.
+There is a 30-50% fade that occurs during the healing process after the initial appointment.
+Due to the fading a complimentary enhancement session is given for all brow procedures to address any changes and/or fading.

-There is no guarantee on how long it will last as each person has different skin and lifestyles but the average for clients with oily skin- 9-12 months and for clients with dry skin- 12+ months before a touch up is needed.
+There is no guarantee on how long it will last as each person has different skin and lifestyles but it is recommended that clients come in annually for a color refresh.